Vincent7564/obsidian-notes/Notes/Code Go Lang.md

 ## 10-04-2025

 Generic type is a type that contains several kind of types that a parameter can receive and return it.
-It could be useful for several things that required on the same function such as regex validation etc without wasting a lot of function
+It could be useful for several things that required on the same function such as regex validation etc without wasting a lot of function testing